Last modified February 1, 2024 by Shelly Wolfe

 SwrveSDK.createInstance(this, <app_id>, "<api_key>", config);

-For conversations, deeplinks strings are always handled as URLs.
-For in-app messages, it is also possible to override this behavior of treating custom actions as URL deeplinks and integrate custom actions to direct users to a sale, website or other target when they click an in-app message.
+For in-app messages, deeplinks strings are handled as URLs.
+It is also possible to override this behavior of treating custom actions as URL deeplinks and integrate custom actions to direct users to a sale, website or other target when they click an in-app message.
 For example, to send Swrve events using custom actions, implement the SwrveInAppMessageListener like this:

 SwrveConfig config = new SwrveConfig();